ChristerNilsson/Lab/2019/042-PowerArrangers/README.md

 *	Shift-Click to flag a tile
 *	Flag all bottom row tiles
 *	Click ok
+* If you are not using the absolute minimum number of clicks, you will lose all your levels.

 Available levels: 3, 4 and 5